zhullyb/monyhar/monyhar/tools/mb/README.md

    desired targets and reports which targets will need to be rebuilt.

-We also use MB as a forcing function to collect all of the different build configurations that we actually support for Chromium builds into one place, in `//tools/mb/mb_config.pyl`.
+We also use MB as a forcing function to collect all of the different build configurations that we actually support for Monyhar builds into one place, in `//tools/mb/mb_config.pyl`.

 For more information, see: